SeeMirra/Wingman/README.md

   <h2 align="center"><img src="wingman_logo.png" /></h2>

   <p align="center">
-    Pretrain your Machine Learning Models (LLM) with your own data
+    Create Context-Aware Q&A Interfaces from Your Own Data with LLMs and Vector Embeddings
     <br />
-    Comes complete with an Automated Embedding Generator and model Q&A Interface
+    Includes an automated embedding pipeline and a model-powered Q&A interface
     <br />
     <a href="#demo-animation">View Demo</a>
     ·